stereolabs/debug_tool/README.md

 - ✅ Set `svo.publish_svo_clock` to **true** (allow to use the wrapper as new /clock simulated time for ROS)
 - ✅ Adjust any other camera parameters as needed

+Recompile your ROS workspace and source it after parameters changes.

 Replay the Svo with the ZED wrapper:

 ```bash